iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted11011/report.md

 > This is an excellent tool.
 I think they could do a better job informing people on how they get the code to start the notification part though.
 For those interested, the health department can generate the code for you when you receive a call from a contact tracer.
 You cannot just trigger it based on a positive test result.
 Please answer the phone when they call after you have been tested or call them back.<br> :date: __2020-11-21 21:28:48__

-> Anonymous and opt-in only so your information and privacy is protected.
-Since it's release, the old manual verification system has been updated to be more automated.
-This app can save lives and works better when more users have it installed.<br> :date: __2020-11-20 19:54:03__

-> Yes.
-It is safe to use.
-It uses tokens and your identity is kept private.
-Please, please do your part and help stop/track the spread!<br> :date: __2020-11-20 05:29:03__

 #### 4-star reviews